team-anything/Briefly/README.md

 ------------------------------------------

->We've built a `Source based news network` where the user has the control over the feed
+>We've built a `Source based news network` where the user has the control over the feed .There are no personalized summarized new resources available in the current scenario.
+Hence we provide a personalized summarized news resource where the user can add his favourite news resources and get the desired summarized feed.

 ------------------------------------------
 ### Features